Rabun County, Georgia

-Rabun County (/ˈreɪbən/) is the north-easternmost county in the U.S. state of Georgia.
+Rabun County (/ˈreɪbən/) is the northeasternmost county in the U.S. state of Georgia.
 As of the 2020 census, the population was 16,883, up from 16,276 in 2010.
 The county seat is Clayton.
 With an average annual rainfall of over 70 in, Rabun County has the title of the rainiest county in Georgia and is one of the rainiest counties east of the Cascades.
 The year 2018 was the wettest on record in the county's history.
 The National Weather Service cooperative observation station in northwest Rabun's Germany Valley measured 116.48 inches of rain during the year.
 During 2020, the Germany Valley NWS station reported a yearly precipitation total of 100.19 inches.

 History

-As early as 1760, explorers came to the area now known as Rabun County.
-In the 18th century, the population of Cherokee in the area was so heavy that this portion of the Appalachian Mountains was sometimes called the "Cherokee Mountains."
+As early as 1760 explorers came to the area now known as Rabun County.
+In the 18th century the population of Cherokee in the area was so heavy that this portion of the Appalachian Mountains was sometimes called the "Cherokee Mountains."
 The early explorers and settlers divided the Cherokee people into three divisions depending on location and dialect, the Lower, Middle, and Over-the-Hill.
-There were at least four Cherokee settlements in what would later become Rabun County.
+At least four Cherokee settlements once were in what would later become Rabun County.
 A Middle settlement called Stikayi (Stiyaki, Sticoa, Stekoa) was located on Stekoa Creek, probably southeast of the present-day Clayton.
 An Over-the-Hill settlement called Tallulah was located on the upper portion of the Tallulah River.
-There were also two Cherokee settlements of unknown division, Chicherohe (Chechero), which was destroyed during the American Revolutionary War, located along Warwoman Creek, east of Clayton, and Eastertoy (Eastatowth, Estatowee) which was located near the present-day Dillard.
+Another two Cherokee settlements of unknown division also existed: Chicherohe (Chechero), which was destroyed during the American Revolutionary War, located along Warwoman Creek, east of Clayton, and Eastertoy (Eastatowth, Estatowee) which was located near the present-day Dillard.